1. Who must take the SPEAK test?

 The purpose of the ITA Oral English Proficiency Screening is to determine whether international teaching assistants can speak English well enough and clearly enough to be understood by the undergraduates whom they teach.

-3. Can a student’s TOEFL iBT or IELTS score exempt him or her from the SPEAK?
+3. Can a student's TOEFL iBT, IELTS, or Duolingo score exempt them from the SPEAK?

 Yes.
-If a student scores a 26 or higher on the Speaking Section of the TOEFL iBT, or 7.0 or higher on the Speaking Section of the IELTS, then the SPEAK is not required.
+If a student scores 26 or higher on the Speaking section of the TOEFL iBT, a 7.0 or higher on the Speaking section of the IELTS, or a 115 or higher on the Duolingo English test, then the SPEAK test is not required.

 4. How can students sign up for the SPEAK test?